Nhungvoooo/nhung/content/pages/blog/what-is-a-design-system.md

 excerpt: >-
   Through the IIBA™ Business Analysis Certification coaching.
 This experience gave me valuable insights into methodologies such as BA techniques, stakeholder analysis, and business requirements.
-Throughout the coaching with a strong focus on the Business Analysis Body of Knowledge (BABOK) V3.
-This comprehensive guide covers essential areas such as elicitation and collaboration, requirements lifecycle management, strategy analysis, and solution evaluation.
-The certification has equipped me with a deeper understanding of facilitating stakeholder communication, conducting strategic analyses to align solutions with business goals, and evaluating the effectiveness of implemented solutions.
+With a strong focus on the Business Analysis Body of Knowledge (BABOK) V3, the certification has equipped me with a deeper understanding of facilitating stakeholder communication, conducting strategic analyses to align solutions with business goals, and evaluating the effectiveness of implemented solutions.
 featuredImage:
   url: /images/Anh 02.jpeg
   altText: Thumbnail